BAPTISM OF OUR LORD – 2022

 By submitting to a baptism for repentance from sin Jesus was identifying himself with us.
 Consider how humbling this must have been for the Son of Man.
 He was the perfect Son of God, yet he willingly underwent the baptism of repentance even though he had nothing of which to repent.
 He did it out of obedience to the Father and out of love for us.
 Jesus was showing that he had become like us in order to save us.
 This is further echoing of the epiphany of Jesus.

 As a result of his identification with humanity, Jesus experienced hunger, thirst, sickness, and pain.
 As a child, he submitted to his parents even though he was God.
 He did not demand the respect he deserved, instead he let it go and became like us.
 He also allowed those in power to arrest him, beat him, and eventually kill him in one of the cruelest and humiliating forms of capital punishment ever devised.
 He did all this in order to demonstrate his love for us, and to give us an example of what it means to truly love.
-Because of this step of Jesus towards us, we must not be afraid to “get dirty”.
-(Pope Francis exhorts: Priests should not be afraid to smell like the sheep that they are shepherds to!)
+Because of this step of Jesus towards us, we must not be afraid mix with people whom we consider being of a standard lower than ours.
 Jesus came to the earth to identify with us—to put himself in our situation so that he could help us out.
-Let us look at the people we encounter each week.
-Is there someone whom we can help?
-Maybe there is someone we may have even thought to ourselves, “I wish somebody would help them.”
-You are somebody!
-You can help!

 By accepting the baptism of John, Jesus affirmed all that John had said and done.
 He also affirmed John’s sacred role of preparing the way for him and for a new era of grace.
 Jesus was helping to fulfill the prophecy about Elijah from the book of Malachi that John the Baptist was the one who would prepare the way for the Lord.
 Therefore, the Baptism of Jesus acts as a bridge between the Old Testament prophets (of which John was the last) and the New Testament era of grace and truth.